morgangere/Loan_Approval/README.md

 ### Using regular expression on tweets
 Phrases were placed into a regular expression and used to search through tweets to see if tweets could be found that would indicate a business is a higher risk.
 Dunkin Donuts and Starbucks were used at first and now tweets were found as an example of a business that would be a high risk a bankrupt company (toys-R-us) was used and many tweets were able to be pulled out and identified as cause for concern.
 ### Machine Learning
 The data was split 80/20 for training and testing.
-Decision tree, Naive Bayes, SVM, and Random Forest were used to predict if the borrower would defualt or pay back the loan.
-The results of Accuracy, Precision, and Recall were graphed along side the Original lendingtree.com percentage of loans being paid back or defaulting.
+Decision tree, Naive Bayes, SVM, and Random Forest were used to predict if the borrower would default or pay back the loan.
+The results of Accuracy, Precision, and Recall were graphed alongside the Original lendingtree.com percentage of loans being paid back or defaulting.

 ![image](https://user-images.githubusercontent.com/118774600/212778414-7106a5da-d6aa-4dd6-b810-f84beca5e691.png)